propi/rdfrules/gui/webapp/README.md

 Mine rules from the indexed dataset with user-defined threshold, patterns and constraints.
 Default mining parameters are MinHeadSize=100, MinHeadCoverage=0.01, MaxRuleLength=3, no patterns, no constraints (only logical rules without constants).

+##### Properties

+- **Thresholds**: Mining thresholds.
+For one mining task you can specify several thresholds.
+All mined rules must reach defined thresholds.
+This greatly affects the mining time.
+Default thresholds are MinHeadSize=100 (if MinHeadSize is not defined), MinSupport=1 (if MinSupport and MinHeadCovarage are not defined), MaxRuleLength=3 (if MaxRuleLength is not defined).
+  - **MinHeadCoverage**:
+    - **Value**: The minimal value is 0.001 and maximal value is 1.
+  - **MinHeadSize or MinSupport or Timeout**:
+    - **Value**: The minimal value is 1.
+  - **MaxRuleLength**:
+    - **Value**: The minimal value is 2.
+  - **MinAtomSize**:
+    - **Value**: If negative value, the minimal atom size is same as the current minimal support threshold.
+- **Rule consumers**:
+  - **Top-k**:
+    - **k-value**: A k value for the top-k approach.
+The minimal value is 1.
+    - **Allow overflow**: If there are multiple rules with the lowest head coverage in the priority queue, then all of them may not be saved into the queue since the k value can not be exceeded.
+For this case the ordering of such rules is not deterministic and same task can return different results due to the long tail of rules with a same head coverage.
+If you check this, the overflowed long tail will be also returned but you can get much more rules on the output than the k value.
+  - **On-disk**:
+    - **Export path**: A relative path to a file where the rules will be continuously saved in a pretty printed format.
+    - **Export rules format**:
+- **Patterns**: In this property, you can define several rule patterns.
+During the mining phase, each rule must match at least one of the defined patterns.
+- **Constraints**: Within constraints you can specify whether to mine rules without constants or you can include only chosen predicates into the mining phase.
+  - **OnlyPredicates or WithoutPredicates**:
+    - **Values**: List of predicates.
+You can use prefixed URI or full URI in angle brackets.
+- **Parallelism**: If the value is lower than or equal to 0 and greater than 'all available cores' then the parallelism level is set to 'all available cores'.

 #### Load ruleset

 Load serialized ruleset from a file in the workspace.